 The original intranet sites of yesteryear were very tied down to a company’s internal network – no one outside of that network could get to it.

-The Internet – with a capital “I” – is a system of global, interconnected networks that can be accessed by the public from anywhere.
+The Internet – traditionally stylised with a capital “I” – is a system of global, interconnected networks that can be accessed by the public from anywhere.

 What are the types of intranet?
 Cloud vs self-hosted

-In essence, there are two main types of intranet – those that are hosted in the cloud, and those that are hosted within an organisation’s infrastructure.
+In essence, there are two main types of employee intranet software – those that are hosted in the cloud, and those that are hosted within an organisation’s infrastructure.

 A self-hosted intranet means that staff need to be connected to their company’s network, and have valid login credentials, in order to access the site.
 This makes self-hosted intranet software a close relation to its ancestor, where access was restricted to a private network.